 If you prefer eating in, then you’ll be spoilt for choice in terms of bio and vegan/vegetarian friendly supermarkets, such as Biomercado or Miosótis.
 There’s also the healthy living supermarket brand, Celeiro, that stocks products such as my favorite, the delicious Beyond Burger (meatless burger patties).

 As far as festivals and events go, there is no shortage either.
-So popular was the 2019 VeggieWorld festival held in May in Lisbon, that event organizers have confirmed it would return to Portugal again in 2020.
-In the first week of December you can also visit the annual Natalis Christmas fair, held at the International Convention center in Lisbon, which this year included an entire section dedicated to vegan foods and products too!
+The VeggieWorld festival is held in May, while in the first week of December you can visit the annual Natalis Christmas fair, held at the International Convention center in Lisbon, which includes an entire section dedicated to vegan foods and products too!

 With this guide on sustainability and the most veg friendly destinations you’re ready to step up towards being a more sustainable traveler!